-Join Chris Orwig for an in-depth discussion in this video Combining HDR and noise for a motorcycle man, part of Black-and-White Project: Using High-Dynamic Range (HDR) Toning for an Edgy Look with HDR Toning in Photoshop.
+Join Chris Orwig for an in-depth discussion in this video Combining HDR and noise for a motorcycle man, part of Creating an Edgy Look with HDR Toning in Photoshop.

 - In this next Mini Project we'll be working on this photograph with Tanner on his vintage motorcycle.
 And here we'll begin by converting the photograph to Black & White, then we'll use Soft Light blending to blend in the HDR Toning layer, and then we're going to extend this a little bit further.
 We'll explore how we can actually copy our HDR Toning layer and add some Noise to it in order to create a bit of a film grain look, which will be kind of fitting with a photograph like this, especially because we have this vintage motorcycle with this character in the redwoods here in California.

 Alright, we'll let's begin by clicking on our Background layer.
 Step one is to navigate to our Adjustment Layer icon and choose the Black & White adjustment.
 Next I'm going to decrease the Reds because I think the face was too bright, so I'm going to go ahead and decrease those.
 And bring the Yellows down too.
 Now the Greens which we have here, the trees, we can really modify those.
 We could make it a little bit more infrared, or we could darken those up.
 I'm going to darken those trees up.
 I should also point out whenever you're using these sliders you have to be careful.
 You can't necessarily go to the extreme, like to here, it just looks really strange back there.